-Our Board has nominated the six individuals listed below for re-election at the Annual Meeting.
-If elected at the Annual Meeting, each director nominee would serve for a one-year term ending on the date of our 2024 Annual Meeting or until his or her successor has been duly elected and qualified.
-The term may be shorter if such individual resigns, becomes disqualified or disabled, or is otherwise removed, and the Board will consist of six persons on the Board.
-Each nominee is currently serving as a director and has indicated his or her willingness to continue to serve as a director if re-elected.
+Our Board has nominated each of the current Board members to stand for re-election at the Annual Meeting, except for Jean H. Macino, who will not be standing for re-election as a member of our Board.
+Upon the expiration of Ms. Macino's term as a director at the Annual Meeting, there will be two vacancies on our Board.
+Accordingly, based on an evaluation in accordance with our standard review process for director candidates and the recommendation of our Nomination and Governance Committee, our Board also has nominated Joanna M. Burkey, who has not previously stood for election, to fill one of these two vacancies.
+If elected at the Annual Meeting, each director nominee would serve for a one-year term ending on the date of our 2025 Annual Meeting or until his or her successor has been duly elected and qualified, and the Board would consist of six persons on the Board and one vacancy.
+The term may be shorter if such individual resigns, becomes disqualified or disabled, or is otherwise removed.
+Each nominee has indicated his or her willingness to serve as a director if elected.
 In the event that any such nominee becomes unable or declines to serve at the time of the Annual Meeting, the proxyholders may exercise discretionary authority to vote for a substitute person selected and recommended by our Nomination and Governance Committee and approved by the Board.